terra-campaigns/unsettled/directory/Sigisfarne/Indigo.md

 Flabby, tanned skin, long hair, short.
 Cryptic, bloody, serene, nervous.

-**Bond:** You owe a great debt to a member of the nobility and carry their Signet Ring, which serves as proof of their protection as well as your obligation.
+**Bond:** You owe a great debt to a member of the nobility and carry their Signet Ring, which serves as proof of their protection and your obligation.

 Has visions of the Weeping Mother's sister.